Salamanca in Cattaraugus County, New York — The American Northeast (Mid-Atlantic)

 Marker series.
 This marker is included in the Daughters of the American Revolution marker series.

 Location.
 42° 9.506′ N, 78° 44.087′ W. Marker is in Salamanca, New York, in Cattaraugus County.
-Marker is at the intersection of Broad Street (New York State Route 417) and Eagle Street, on the left when traveling east on Broad Street.
+Memorial is at the intersection of Broad Street (New York State Route 417) and Eagle Street, on the left when traveling east on Broad Street.
+Memorial is at Veterans Park.
 Touch for map.
-Memorial is at Veterans Park.
 Marker is in this post office area: Salamanca NY 14779, United States of America.
 Touch for directions.

 Other nearby markers.
 At least 8 other markers are within 4 miles of this marker, measured as the crow flies.
-From the Mountains of Afghanistan (a few steps from this marker); Dedicated to Those from the Salamanca Area (a few steps from this marker); Sweet Water Spring (approx. 1.7 miles away); In Memory of Our Dead Comrades Fire Observation Stations: / Fire Tower is Reborn (approx. 2.8 miles away); Ski Jumping (approx. 3.8 miles away); Civilian Conservation Corps (approx. 4.1 miles away); Weather Station (approx. 4.1 miles away).
+From the Mountains of Afghanistan (a few steps from this marker); Dedicated to Those from the Salamanca Area (a few steps from this marker); Sweet Water Spring (approx. 1.7 miles away); In Memory of Our Dead Comrades (approx. 1.8 Fire Observation Stations: / Fire Tower is Reborn (approx. 2.8 miles away); Ski Jumping (approx. 3.8 miles away); Civilian Conservation Corps (approx. 4.1 miles away); Outdoor Museum (approx. 4.1 miles away).
 Touch for a list and map of all markers in Salamanca.

 Categories. • War, World I •